Arak University of Medical Sciences: Valie Asr Hospital

-Amir-al-Momenin(A.S) Education and Treatment Center
+Amir-al-Momenin Education and Treatment Center

-This center serves as one of the specialty and subspecialty in Iran and is founded with credit over 80 million Rials, 224 emergency beds, and 14 beds approved with area about 20,000 square meters in 2008.
-Overall, the hospital consists of three blocks: administrative, treatment, clinic blocks.
+This center serves as one of the specialties and subspecialties in Iran.
+Overall, the hospital consists of three blocks: administrative, treatment, and clinic blocks.

-Emergency as an important part of hospitals consists of 14 inpatient beds, outpatient surgery room, CPR room and injections and also there is triage in this hospital.

-The center has following wards including dialysis, dialysis, CSR, Para clinical wards (radiology, laboratory, pathology, endoscopy, colonoscopy, bronchoscopy, echo cardio graph, exercise, physical therapy), CCU, ICU, General practice including angiography, angioplasty, ICU open heart, open heart surgery, general surgery room, internal A (gastroenterology and general internal) and internal B (Endocrinology and Nephrology, Rheumatology).
-Angiography ward in Friday, October 30, 2009 and open heart ICU and open heart surgery in Friday, January 15, 2010 launched with efforts of all personnel and authorities, which is a big step in health level promotion and better treatment of patients in the province.

 Amirkabir Education and Treatment Center

-This center as the oldest hospital in Arak founded in 1939 in 5 specialty : ENT, pediatrics, cardiovascular, psychiatry with 220 approved beds and 247 active bed as an educational and treatment center affiliated to Arak university of Medical Sciences, is serving to patients.
+This center, as the oldest hospital in Arak, founded in 1939, in 5 specialties: ENT, pediatrics, cardiovascular, psychiatry, with 220 approved beds and 247 active beds as an educational and treatment center affiliated to Arak University of Medical Sciences, is serving to patients.
 Also interns in pediatrics, internal ward, Anesthesia, are carrying out activities in this center.
 This hospital is equipped with the only MRI facility supported by government finances accepts other neighborhoods provinces.